You’ve heard us say it repeatedly because it remains true every season: healthy soil is essential for healthy grass.

 - When Planting Grass Seed: Same thing, do the test well before you plant your grass seed so you get the correct amendments to incorporate when you spread your seed.

-If you want to begin understanding the results and what kind of soil amendments you may need, educate yourself with our lawn maintenance guides and the guide to calculating fertilizer rates.
+To understand the test results and what kind of soil amendments you may need, educate yourself by reading these guides:

 It may seem complicated, but don't get overwhelmed.
 Our Lawn Coach team is expert at analyzing soil reports and giving recommendations so consider signing up.
 We’ve done thousands of soil tests on our sod farms and are here to help you complete your own with ease.